rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 ## Is it even possible?

 R is a great language for doing statistics and data science, but it is not designed to develop games.
-So obviously writing games in R is more a fun project.
+So obviously writing games in R is just a fun project.
 During the corona-lockdown I had a lot of time and started getting interested in this topic.
 I found out, that there are some games written in R that are running in the R console:

 * [The Secret of Landusia](https://lucidmanager.org/data-science/text-adventure/) - A Text Adventure in the R Language